RattyBiscuit/kindle-clippings/summaries/Staton - Praying Like Monks, Living Like Fools/clippings.md

 ---

-*Page 15 (Location 293-293)*

-> Prayer means the risk of facing silence where we're addicted to noise.
-Prayer means the risk of facing silence where we're addicted to noise.
-It's the risk of facing a God we've mastered talking about, singing about, reading about, and learning about.
-It means risking real interaction with that God, and the longer we've gotten used to settling for the noise around God, the higher the stakes.

----

 *Page 17 (Location 324-327)*

 > Jesus once wisely said that we'll know a tree by its fruit.6 So what's the fruit of that story of self-sufficiency in the life of the modern person?
 We're overwhelmed.
 Everyone I meet is drowning in "their thing."
 It doesn't matter if "your thing" is an artistic endeavor, profit margins, wining and dining clients, or raising children.
 We can't see past "our thing" because "our thing" (whatever it happens to be) is all-consuming.